This post may contain affiliate links. Please read our disclosure policy.

-Rich in British and Indian history, Mulligatawny is a delicious soup heady with the curried spices we love.
+Rich in British and Indian history, Mulligatawny Soup is a delicious hardy soup packed with the curried spices we love.
 And is a perfect recipe for leftover chicken!

 “The Indian antecedent to my favorite soup, mulligatawny, likely was a thin, spicy lentil broth.
 The British thickened it, added meat, but, thankfully, kept the glorious Indian spices.” —Madhur Jaffrey, author of Curry Nation (Ebury, 2012)